 The long planned, long longed for, quivering in eagerness and anticipation, first trip to the South Pacific islands, to sit and watch the rain being blown off the Bure roof for five days by a gale.

 Crazy stuff.
 Year after sixty years of utter lunacy.

 Why?
 For heaven's sake, why?
 For heaven's sake?
 Maybe.

 Two hours into the first light of an icy cold, frost-misted Tongariro morning, and then the tell-tale nudge of a fish on a deeply-sunk fly.
 The first rush upstream, followed by the mad downstream race.

-One jump, then another, then the slow grudging pull to the shore, and the sight of an icy-bright silver trout panting on the sand.
+One jump, then another, then the slow grudging pull to the shore, and the sight of an icy-bright silver trout panting in the shallows.

 More casts, and soon another fish, and then later, another.
 The weak winter sun, now warming, the heart at least.

 For an hour or more the rain pelts down in sheets, collecting in the bottom of the tinny, running down inside the inadequate wet-weather gear.
 Icy tongues of rain tickling down arms and back.

 Then the light pull on the bait, slow movement of the line, and sudden rush.
 Winding the line up tight, and pulling up on the rod to set the hook, feeling the nodding pressure of a good snapper.
 Finally a red-brushed silver fish melting into view.

 Another bait another fish, another bait another fish, another.......
 And still it rains, but now barely noticed.